15 examples of impressive digital stories

 At the same time, with the rise of digital storytelling tools and consumer editing software, digital storytellers have a much wider array of techniques at their disposal.
 These include scroll-based animation and other scrollytelling techniques, video clips and other high quality multimedia assets, infographics, timelines, interactive maps, data visualisation, and much more.

-If you're ready to create digital stories like these, get started with Shorthand, and publish your first story free.
+If you're ready to create digital stories like these, get started with Shorthand, and create your first story free.